-Diffusion-weighted magnetic resonance imaging (DWI) measures the diffusion rate of water molecules in biological tissues in vivo [24].
-Since tissue characteristics, geometric or otherwise, at a given point affect the diffusion rate, measured diffusion-rate information is an indicator of the tissue characteristics at the point.
-In particular, water in fibrous tissues such as brain white matter (i.e., a collection of myelinated axons) diffuses faster along fibers than orthogonal to them.
+Diffusion-weighted magnetic resonance imaging (DWI) measures the diffusion rate of water molecules in biological tissues in vivo [25].
+Since tissue characteristics, geometric or otherwise, at a given point affect the diffusion rate, measured diffusionrate information is an indicator of the tissue characteristics at the point.
+In particular, water in fibrous tissues such as brain white matter (a collection of myelinated axons) diffuses faster along fibers than orthogonal to them.
 Therefore, it is possible to estimate fiber trajectories computationally using diffusion models such as the tensor model that quantify anisotropic diffusion.
 Diffusion imaging based on fitting second-order tensors to DWI sequences is known as diffusion-tensor magnetic resonance imaging (DTI) [4].
 Fiber trajectories are computed from DTI data by integrating bidirectionally along the principal eigenvector of the underlying tensor field.
 This process, called fiber tracking, yields a dense collection of integral curves (i.e., a tractogram).
-All the tractograms used our work were obtained by fiber-tracking in DTI volumes.
+All the tractograms used in our work were obtained using a deterministic fiber-tracking algorithm in DTI volumes.